monojson/one-piece/docs/journals/sell-benefits-not-features.md

 ### Understanding the Difference
-Features: These are the factual descriptions of what a product or service can do.
+**Features**: These are the factual descriptions of what a product or service can do.
 They are the specific attributes or functionalities of the product.
 For example, a smartphone's features might include a 12-megapixel camera, 128GB of storage, and a 6.5-inch display.

-Benefits: These are the advantages or positive outcomes that customers experience as a result of using the product or service.
+**Benefits**: These are the advantages or positive outcomes that customers experience as a result of using the product or service.
 Benefits answer the question "What's in it for me?"
 For example, the benefits of the smartphone might be the ability to take stunning photos (thanks to the high-resolution camera), store a large amount of data (due to the ample storage), and enjoy a great viewing experience (due to the large display).

 ### Why Focus on Benefits?